Motor racing: Hulkenberg wins Le Mans in Porsche one-two

 The German, driving the number 19 works Porsche he shared with New Zealand's Earl Bamber and Briton Nick Tandy, took the chequered flag for the marque's first win at the Sarthe circuit since 1998.

-The number 17 car of Australian Mark Webber, New Zealand's Brendon Hartley and Germany's Timo Bernhard finished second.
+The number 17 Porsche of Australian Mark Webber, New Zealand's Brendon Hartley and Germany's Timo Bernhard finished second.

 Audi's defending champions Andre Lotterer, Benoit Treluyer and Marcel Faessler completed the podium places in the 83rd edition of the endurance race.